julesjazz/grapefruitlab/content/print/pity-fear.md

 Just gals being pals.

 **Mia:**
 And of course, there’s no evidence for any of that!
-She seems to be… just another woman from the isle of Lesbos, writing about women *who she loved*.
+She seems to be… just another woman from the isle of Lesbos, writing songs about women *who she loved*.
 Songs of longing and desire.
 Sapphic.
 Lesbian… Sorry, where were we?

 **Josie:**
 Does Agraulos have to die again?
 One more time?